 You can ease into it gradually but swap your soda for healthier drinks like water, sparkling water, and on occasion tea or organic black coffee.

-2. Get Eight Hours Of Sleep Each Night
+Health Tip #2.
+Get Eight Hours of Sleep Each Night

 Sleeping less than six hours a night more than triples the risk of high blood pressure, and women who get less than four hours of sleep a night double the chance of dying from heart disease.